 The Bitcoin network relies on IP address-based identity.
 In order to defend against Sybil attackers who attempts to fill the network with dishonest nodes, an honest node only makes an outbound connection to one IP address per /16 subnet (i.e., one IP out of a block of 65 thousand IPs).
 This reduces the probability of an honest node connecting to peers that are dishonest all the time.
 To defend against a Sybil attacker who controls miners, consensus in Bitcoin requires the majority of miners in the network to agree on the state of the blockchain.
 As it is financially infeasible for an adversary to control the majority of the mining power in the network, the security of the blockchain is preserved.
 This new crypto economy defined by Bitcoin is novel, and is already fueling new blockchain-based Web systems, such as Filecoin for data storage and Steemit for social networking.

-In 2017, to better understand how decentralized systems like Bitcoin affect the way we use the Web, I started looking at ways to link off-chain data (e.g., a Twitter account) to on-chain data (e.g., a Bitcoin address), focusing on applications related to privacy research and law enforcement.
+In 2017, to better understand how decentralized systems like Bitcoin affect the way we use the Web, I started a new focused effort called Cybersecurity Initiative for Blockchain Research (CIBR), and kicked off the research by looking at ways to link off-chain data (e.g., a Twitter account) to on-chain data (e.g., a Bitcoin address), focusing on applications related to privacy research and law enforcement.
 Existing blockchain analysis systems, such as BlockSci, focus on efficiently analyzing on-chain data, with no or limited support for auxiliary data.
-To address this limitation, I am currently building and improving BlockStack: A full-stack search, tagging, and analysis system for blockchains [10,11].
-The challenge is to find a way to systematically incorporate auxiliary data into the blockchain so that a new class of queries, which involve clustering, linking, and searching on/off-chain data, can be performed using existing analysis systems.
-BlockStack addresses this challenge by annotating on-chain data with tags, which are auxiliary, off-chain data crawled from the Web and other information networks, such as Tor.
-These tags are managed separately from the analysis sub-system as mappings, which can be clustered, linked, and searched through blockchain transactions.
-To simplify blockchain analysis, BlockStack separates functionality by defining a layered system architecture (i.e., a stack), where search, tagging, and analysis have separate layers with well-defined and extendable interfaces between them.
-This allows BlockStack to provide quick, partial answers to high-level queries like: "which Twitter accounts made Bitcoin payments to Silk Road."
+To address this limitation, I am currently building and improving CIBR-Lab: A full-stack search, tagging, classification, and analysis system for blockchains [10,11].
+The challenge is to find a way to systematically incorporate auxiliary data into the blockchain so that a new class of queries, which involve clustering, linking, classifying, and searching on/off-chain data, can be performed using existing analysis systems.
+CIBR-Lab addresses this challenge by annotating on-chain data with tags, which are auxiliary, off-chain data crawled from the Web and other information networks, such as Tor.
+These tags are managed separately from the analysis sub-system as annotations, which can be clustered, linked, classified, and searched through blockchain transactions.
+To simplify blockchain analysis, CIBR-Lab separates functionality by defining a component-based, layered system architecture (i.e., a stack), where blockchain, data management, annotation, and analytics have separate component with well-defined and extendable interfaces between them.
+This allows CIBR-Lab to provide quick, partial answers to high-level queries like: "which Twitter accounts made Bitcoin payments to Silk Road."

-For the short term, I plan to continue working on BlockStack, starting with BlockSearch: A Google-like searching layer that sits on top of BlockTag.
-BlockSearch will enable full-text search of off/on-chain data in real-time, without having to write low-level queries using BlockTag.
-I then plan to deploy BlockStack as an interactive blockchain analytics service, with dashboards displaying real-time results of important, user-defined queries.
+For the short term, I plan to continue working on CIBR-Lab, focusing on fraud detection and transaction risk predictoin.
+I then plan to deploy CIBR-Lab as an interactive blockchain analytics service, with dashboards displaying real-time results of important, user-defined queries.
 Based on feedback from the U.S. Federal Trade Commission and Qatar Financial Center Regulatory Authority, such capabilities are extremely helpful to protect customers, comply with Know Your Customer and Anti-Money Laundering laws, and draft new, investor-friendly cryptocurrency regulations.

-For the longer term, I plan to analyze the privacy and security of general-purpose, decentralized Internet platforms, such as Ethereum, EOS, and IPFS, which are currently used to build next-generation websites.
+For the longer term, I plan to analyze the privacy and security of general-purpose, decentralized Internet platforms, such as Ethereum, EOS, and IPFS, which are currently used to build next-generation websites in the new Web, or Web 3.0.
 As users should have the freedom to choose where their data is stored and who is allowed to access it, I plan to focus on achieving true data ownership on the Web.
 One future direction is to decouple Web data from its applications, with mapping information residing on a public, permissioned blockchain.
 As such, a Web browser acts as a decentralized content explorer that executes user-defined, self-contained, tokenized applications.
 This also allows both versions of the Web to co-exist, with current centralized websites acting as both content and application providers.